 By Randy Whalen

-How did you start playing football?
+3. How long have you been playing football?

-If you could be any superhero, who would you be and why?
+8. If you could be any superhero, who would you be and why?

 By Randy Whalen